… what could go wrong?

-… and the most important winter care of your best friend involves looking after their coat.
-Customers often say “Fur Baby need longer hair to keep him warm in winter”!
+One of the most important care tasks of your best friend involves looking after their coat.
+Customers often say “Fur Baby need longer hair to keep him warm in winter” or “I like Fur Baby to have a longer, fluffier coat”!
 And that is fine IF you are willing to put in the extra brushing work.
-As cold weather stimulates hair, it grows and the regularity of brushing needs to increase.
+Particularly in winter, as cold weather stimulates hair, it grows and the regularity of brushing needs to increase.

 Sadly, matting doesn’t just occur in winter … lack of brushing will result in fur getting tangled, knotted, matted at any time of the year.